 Chemical engineering is in many ways the

-of the Institution of Chemical Engineers (IChemE) having described it in The Guardian as “all
+of the Institution of Chemical Engineers (IChemE) described chemical engineering as “all

 Qualified chemical engineers can also look

-forward to decent remuneration – a recent IChemE salary survey having found
+forward to decent remuneration - a recent IChemE salary survey found

-engineers can expect to earn as much as £70,000, with work in certain
+engineers can expect to earn as much as £70,000, or even higher in certain

 engineer in the first place?

-the most common A-levels taken by chemical engineering students, according to
+the most common A-levels taken by chemical engineering students.

 But you will also need many other, often

-more general skills and attributes to secure a chemical engineering job.
+more general skills and attributes to secure a job in chemical engineering.
 These

 range from project and resource management skills and oral and written

-communication skills to analytical and problem-solving ability and the ability
+communication skills to analytical skills, problem solving, and the ability

 to work as part of a team.